 If you decide to bring your own car on a road trip, you’ll want to:

-- Clean it out using this amazing, portable vacuum cleaner for $34.99.
-It’s a small, hand-held vacuum that is incredibly powerful, making it easy to instantly detail your car with the long, 16-foot power cord.
+- Clean it out using this amazing, portable vacuum cleaner.
+It’s a small, hand-held vacuum that is incredibly powerful.
+This makes it easy to instantly detail your car with the long, 16-foot power cord.
 It also features fantastic suction, a transparent trash container (allowing you to instantly see when it needs to be emptied), and three different nozzles that will help you satisfy all your cleaning needs.

 - Quickly and easily detail the exterior of your car with this Snow Eagle, 10-piece car cleaning tool kit.
-For just $28.99 you’ll receive one window water scraper, one car duster, one tire brush, one wheel brush with handle a handle，one microfiber sponge, one mini-duster for the air Vent，one plastic blow storage box, and three towels.
+When you order it, you’ll receive the following: a window water scraper, car duster, tire brush, wheel brush a handle, microfiber sponge, mini-duster for the air Vent, plastic blow storage box, and three towels.
+What a bargain!

-- Organize the interior of your car with this Trello, three-door, plastic storage bin for your trunk, this Tidify front seat organizer (this organizer starts at $35.95 and features a dedicated tablet/laptop holder, stabilizing side straps, soft adjustable shoulder strap and hardened buckles), and this sun visor organizer.
+- Organize the interior of your car with this Trello, three-door, plastic storage bin for your trunk.
+You might also like this Tidify front seat organizer.
+It features a dedicated tablet/laptop holder, stabilizing side straps, soft adjustable shoulder strap and hardened buckles.
+Check out this sun visor organizer, too.